Kit Oliynyk

 Loan verification B2B app reducing risks and meeting regulatory compliance

-Omni-channel award-winning ecosystem of products and services for retail bank spaces.
+Omni-channel, Apple-recognized ecosystem of products and services for retail bank spaces.

 Enterprise-wide design system and talent brand for a large-scale design org